- 2 Bedrooms

 - Non Smoking Only

 - Washing Machine

-About this PropertyLocated on South Forest Beach Drive just across the street from the beach, this two bedroom one and a half bath townhouse style condominium offers the most thrifty two bedroom accommodation near the beach.
-This villa has living room, dining room combination, completely supplied kitchen with dishwasher, washer/dryer and a patio that overlooks the central courtyard and pool.
+About this PropertyLocated on South Forest Beach Drive just across the street from the beach, this two bedroom one and a half bath townhouse style condominium offers the most price-effective two bedroom accommodation near the beach.
+This villa has living room, dining room combination, entirely supplied kitchen with dishwasher, washer/dryer and a patio that overlooks the central courtyard and pool.

 In addition the great central location, once inside the Hilton Head Cabanas complex you will find a peaceful, family friendly environment where your family can play in the courtyard, swim in the pool, or have a cookout.